PrincetonUniversity/STELLOPT/Tutorial VMEC Input Namelist.md

 VMEC input namelist and what options are available.

-The VMEC code is controlled through a FORTRAN input namelist called (INDATA)[VMEC Input Namelist (v8.47)].
+The VMEC code is controlled through a FORTRAN input namelist called [INDATA](VMEC Input Namelist (v8.47)).
 A FORTRAN input namelist is simply a text file where variable values may be set in a straightforward fashion.
 They may then be read into a program to initialize various variables.
 It is important to note that while variables in a given namelist may be omitted from a file the